RolandSall/Software-Concepts/event-driven-microservices/java/README.md

 > The fundamental idea of Event Sourcing is that of ensuring every change to the state of an application is captured in an event object, and that these event objects are themselves stored in the sequence they were applied for the same lifetime as the application state itself. ~ [Martin Fowler](https://martinfowler.com/)

-​	Such techniques has the following advantages:
+​	Such techniques have the following advantages:

-* Easy analyze and debug problems: Since you have everything recorded, you can replicate problems that occurs.
+* Easy to analyze and debug problems: Since you have everything recorded, you can replicate problems that occur.
 * You can always check the state of your database at any given point by replaying the series of occurred events.
 * Performance: Asynchronous communication with the bus